-JAMA Internal Medicine (formerly the Archives of Internal Medicine) is an international peer-reviewed journal providing innovative and clinically relevant research for practitioners in general internal medicine and internal medicine subspecialties.
+JAMA Internal Medicine is an international peer-reviewed journal providing innovative and clinically relevant research for practitioners in general internal medicine and internal medicine subspecialties.
 We strive to publish articles that are stimulating to read, educate and inform readers with the most up-to-date research, and lead to positive change in our health care systems and the way we deliver patient care.
-JAMA Internal Medicine is a member of The JAMA Network family of journals, which includes JAMA and 11 specialty journals.
-JAMA Internal Medicine receives regular attention from major media, including New York Times, Wall Street Journal, Reuters Health, and US News and World Report, as well as social media outlets around the world.
+JAMA Internal Medicine is a member of the JAMA Network, a consortium of peer-reviewed, general medical and specialty publications.
 Articles published in JAMA Internal Medicine have led to actions by the FDA and congressional hearings on matters of patient safety that have put into place better measures to protect the public.

 The journal has a series, called "Less Is More®," that highlights situations in which the overuse of medical care may result in harm and in which less care is likely to result in better health.
 Manuscripts are designated as "Less Is More" by the editors if the subject highlights the value of improved patient-centered outcomes associated with lesser intensity or quantity of interventions.

 Journal Frequency and Access.
-The journal is published online every week on Mondays, followed by a complete print/online issue published every month.
-The journal receives over 6 million online visits annually, with over 6 million article views and downloads.
-Without any author fees, all research articles are made free access online 12 months after publication on the JAMA website.
-All articles are made free access on an html app called The JAMA Network Reader on the day of publication.
+JAMA Internal Medicine is published online weekly, every Monday, and in 12 print/online issues a year.
+The journal receives over 9.5 million online visits annually and more than 13 million article views and downloads.
+Without any author fees, all research articles are made free access online 12 months after publication on the website.
 In addition, the online version is freely available or nearly so to institutions in developing countries through the World Health Organization's HINARI program.